SQream/sqreamdb-node-connector/README.md

 ## Numeric (BigDecimal) Suppport

 Node does not yet support BigDecimal primitives, therfore the connector will provide Numeric types as an object comprising of a BigInt number and a scale number.
-This object will be converted to a decimal string when JSON stringified.
+This object will be converted to a decimal string when it is JSON stringified.

 For performing math operations on Numeric types, consider using BigDecimal/BigInt centric libraries on npm.